RenataCardoli/Social-APP/README.md

 [Bootstrap] (https://getbootstrap.com/)

 ## Installation
-Create a new folder in or desktop
+Create a new folder in your desktop
 ```bash
 cd desktop
 mkdir new_folder